Division Chief's Message

 We house an ACGME-accredited fellowship program with two to four clinical trainees matriculating each year.
-We have a National Institutes of Health (NIH)–sponsored Endocrinology T32 Training Grant that supports clinical trainees engaged in both patient-based research and preclinical studies in genetic, genomics, and molecular biology.
+We have a National Institutes of Health (NIH)–sponsored Endocrinology T32 Training Grant that supports clinical trainees engaged in both patient-based research and preclinical studies in genetic, genomics and molecular biology.

-- Nationally recognized research laboratories directed by faculty of the Division provide a stimulating environment for the development of trainees participating in the NIH Medical Scientist Training Program (MD/PhD), the Driskill Graduate Program in Life Sciences (DGP), the Interdepartmental Biological Scientist Graduate Program (IBIS), and the Physician Scientist Training Program of the American Board of Internal Medicine (PSTP).
-Many of our trainees are supported by independent research awards, including NRSA predoctoral fellowships, NIH K awards, American Diabetes Association pre-doctoral fellowships and early career awards, and the Juvenile Diabetes Research Foundation International.
+Our nationally recognized research laboratories provide a stimulating environment for the development of trainees participating in the NIH Medical Scientist Training Program (MD/PhD), the Driskill Graduate Program in Life Sciences, the Interdepartmental Biological Scientist Graduate Program and the Physician Scientist Training Program of the American Board of Internal Medicine.
+Many of our trainees are supported by independent research awards, including National Research Service Award predoctoral fellowships, NIH K awards, American Diabetes Association pre-doctoral fellowships and early career awards and the Juvenile Diabetes Research Foundation International awards.

-- Areas of excellence in investigation are supported by over $9 million in total costs annually and encompass: (i) maternal fetal health complications of pregnancy, (ii) pancreatic islet cell biology, genetics of polycystic ovarian syndrome, (iii) the diabetes prevention trial (a multi-year complications and outcomes study), (iv) the PERL study of diabetic nephropathy in type 1 diabetes, (v) nuclear receptor genomics and genetics, (vi) adipocyte development and incretin actions, and (vii) the circadian basis of obesity, pancreatic b-cell function, and metabolic epigenetics.
+Our research is supported by more than $9 million in annual funding and encompasses maternal fetal health complications of pregnancy, pancreatic islet cell biology, genetics of polycystic ovarian syndrome, a diabetes prevention trial (a multi-year complications and outcomes study), the Preventing Early Renal Loss study of diabetic nephropathy in type 1 diabetes, nuclear receptor genomics and genetics, adipocyte development and incretin actions and the circadian basis of obesity, pancreatic b-cell function and metabolic epigenetics.
 The division is nationally ranked by U.S. News & World Report.
 This reflects the strong clinical programs that have existed at McGaw Medical Center and the high volume and exceptional care of individuals with endocrine disease.

-Northwestern University Feinberg School of Medicine and its affiliates in the McGaw Medical Center of Northwestern University provide an excellent training ground to accommodate individuals with diverse interests: we tailor the fellowship program according to the individual applicant, while ensuring a strong foundation in the fundamentals of clinical endocrinology and diabetes care for all fellows.
-Our fellows work alongside over 25 full-time research and clinical faculty.
+Northwestern University Feinberg School of Medicine and its affiliates in the McGaw Medical Center provide an excellent training ground to accommodate individuals with diverse interests.
+We tailor our fellowship program according to the individual applicant, while ensuring a strong foundation in the fundamentals of clinical endocrinology and diabetes care for all fellows.
+Our fellows work alongside more than 25 full-time research and clinical faculty.
 In addition, trainees work with a fully dedicated hospital-based nursing team with expertise in diabetes care and responsibility for inpatient glucose management across all services in the hospital.
-Our outpatient experience includes supervision by national experts in neuroendocrinology, endocrine cancers, thyroidology, reproductive endocrinology, lipidology, bone health (including on-site densitometry), type 1 and type 2 diabetes management, and obesity.
-Supporting our physician staff is a team of Certified Diabetes Educators, Nurse Practitioners, and Psychologists, and collectively, our patient visits in 2015 exceeded 15,000 individuals.
+Our outpatient experience includes supervision by national experts in neuroendocrinology, endocrine cancers, thyroidology, reproductive endocrinology, lipidology, bone health (including on-site densitometry), type 1 and type 2 diabetes management and obesity.
+Supporting our physician staff is a team of certified diabetes educators, nurse practitioners and psychologists.
+Collectively, our patient visits exceeded 15,000 individuals annually.

 Northwestern Medicine is in a phase of rapid growth, and an exciting campaign has been initiated to create an interdisciplinary diabetes and obesity center encompassing both clinical and research activities.